Young people and addiction

 Does the risk of addiction increase when children become young adults?

 Between the ages of 16 and 18, young people increasingly want to go their own way.
 Many test boundaries and growing freedoms and rebel against their parents.
-The influence of friends becomes greater.
+The influence of friends increases.
 In the clique, at parties and festivals, tobacco, alcohol, cannabis or party drugs come into play at some point.
-You won't be able to avoid this experimentation completely.
+You will not be able to completely avoid this experimentation.

 Where can we find help and advice?

-If your child is testing their limits on the way to adulthood, this is normal and not immediately a cause for concern.
+If your child tests their limits on the way to adulthood, this is normal and not immediately a cause for concern.
 It often remains a temporary phase.
-However, if the beginnings develop into serious problems, you can find advice here:
+However, if the beginnings develop into serious problems, you can find counseling services here:

 Addiction help directory

-This is a telephone information service provided by the Federal Centre for Health Education (BZgA) on issues relating to addiction prevention.
+This is a telephone information service of the Federal Institute of Public Health (BIÖG) on addiction prevention issues.

 Telephone 0221 892031

-(available Monday to Thursday from 10 am to 10 pm, Friday to Sunday from 10 am to 6 pm)
+(available Mondays to Thursdays from 10 am to 10 pm, Fridays to Sundays from 10 am to 6 pm)

 Addiction & Drugs Hotline

-This number provides access to telephone drug hotlines that have joined forces on the initiative of the Federal Centre for Health Education (BZgA) and offer advice for those affected and their relatives.
+This number can be used to contact telephone drug helplines that have joined forces on the initiative of the Federal Institute of Public Health (BIÖG) and offer advice for those affected and their relatives.

 Telephone 01806 313031 (available around the clock)

-Non-smoking advice hotline for young people and adults
+Non-smoking advice line for young people and adults

-This is a telephone information service provided by the Federal Center for Health Education (BZgA) on the subject of (non) smoking and quitting smoking.
+This is a telephone information service of the Federal Institute of Public Health (BIÖG) on the subject of (non) smoking and stopping smoking.